Highlights: Trump and Putin speak after meeting in Helsinki

-HELSINKI (Reuters) - Donald Trump met one-on-one with Russia’s Vladimir Putin behind closed doors on Monday in a long-awaited summit overshadowed by the U.S. president blaming his own country’s past “foolishness and stupidity” for the two powers’ hostile ties.
+HELSINKI (Reuters) - Donald Trump met one-on-one with Russia’s Vladimir Putin behind closed doors on Monday in a long-awaited summit overshadowed by the U.S. president blaming his own country’s past “foolishness and stupidity” for the two powers’ hostile relations.

 Following are highlights of comments made by Trump and Putin at a news conference after their meeting in Finland’s capital Helsinki.